-Failing to provide an appropriate environment for your fish can lead to it dying well before its time.
+Failing to provide an appropriate environment for your fish and ideal temperature can lead to it dying well before its time.

 Because no two fish are alike, read up on the preferences of your fish before introduction to your tank.
 Where one fish may thrive, another fish may become stressed and eventually die.

 Too many fish in your aquarium?
 An overcrowded tank is essentially a death sentence for your fish for numerous reasons and maybe all you need is a larger tank.

 First, you know that good bacteria I talked about in the previous section – the one that breaks down waste to keep the water healthy?

 Well, it can only break down so much at a time.
 Generally speaking, the larger the tank (and filter), the more good bacteria there will be to break down waste.